-Figure 4: Insulin oligomerization pathway and its dependence on Zn2+ and phenol.
-(A) Rate constants for transitions involved in monomeric, dimeric and tetrameric addition for all experimental conditions.
-The rate constant of the dimer to tetramer transition is two orders of magnitude faster than monomeric addition.
-(B) State occupancies for all conditions, showing that Zn2+ and phenol increase the abundance of hexamers (see Methods).
-(C) Rate constant ratio between significant transitions.
+Figure 4: Insulin oligomerization pathway and its dependence on Zn2+ and phenol. a, Rate constants for transitions involved in monomeric, dimeric and tetrameric addition for all experimental conditions.
+The rate constant of the dimer to tetramer transition is two orders of magnitude faster than monomeric addition. b, State occupancies for all conditions, showing that Zn2+ and phenol increase the abundance of hexamers (see Methods). c, Rate constant ratio between significant transitions.
 Rate constant ratio dimer/tetramer (k24) or dimer/hexamer (k26) and dimer/trimer transition (k23).
 The increase in ratio suggests that the addition of Zn2+ favors the addition of dimers via the tetramer over the addition of monomers, while phenol has no effect.
 No effect on k24/k23 is observed with both phenol and Zn2+, suggesting that the hexamerization operates via a different route that involves the addition of tetrameric insulin species from solution, namely via k26.
 The equilibrium constant (K56 = k56/k65) between pentamer and hexamer is increased by both phenol, Zn2+ and a combination of the two.
-The effect of Zn2+ and phenol is even bigger for K26 (k26/k62) (not observed for other conditions).
-(D) Abundance of transitions related to the dimeric additions (S24, S26 and S46) for all conditions.
+The effect of Zn2+ and phenol is even bigger for K26 (k26/k62) (not observed for other conditions). d, Abundance of transitions related to the dimeric additions (S24, S26 and S46) for all conditions.
 Triangle denotes if the transition was observed too rarely to extract accurate rate constants.
 Errors are estimated as the square root of the number.
 NS24 = (21, 7, 13, 89), NS26 = (6, 3, 2, 33), NS46 = (2, 3, 2, 14), Nparticles = (2321, 2078, 3212, 2473), nvideos = (4, 4, 7, 5).
 Error bars for the rate constants are fit errors (of 4-7 measurements).
 The level of significance is determined by a Welch’s t-test (*p-value < 0.05; **p-value < 0.01; ***p-value < 0.001; see SI/Methods for details).